 The following is a list of requirements that must be met in order to become an Accredited Assessment Center:

-- Provide letters of recommendation from clients and/or users
+- Letters of recommendation from clients and/or users

-- Provide Certificate of Insurance or Notarized Security letter
+- Certificate of Insurance or Notarized Security Letter

-- Send an individual to successfully complete the Master Trainer Instructor Certification Training Program and Administrator Certification Training Program classes, become certified, and function as the formal liaison with NCCER
+Attend the Master Trainer Instructor Certification Training Program and Administrator Certification Training Program

 [ Page Top ]